Doll's Daisy

 Maintenance

 A nectar source during the late summer when few other plants are flowering.
 Its dense root system helps to stabilize the soil, reducing erosion in wetland areas.
 Ideal for use in wetland conservation efforts.
 Thrives in a variety of growing conditions, but it typically grows in moist to wet soils.
-The plant favors disturbed areas where it can spread and establish colonies.
 In the garden give lots of space to spread or thin as needed for space.
 Native habitat: streambanks, swamps, sloughs, bottomland prairies, bottomland forests, pond margins, ditches, roadsides, and moist, disturbed areas.
-Propagation: seed, division.

 Blooms July-November.
 Boltonia diffusa is a small, erect plant rarely more than 8 inches high.
 It spreads by stolons (horizontal stems running along the surface of the ground).
 It has many daisy-like flower heads with white or lavender ray florets and yellow disc florets.
 It is hermaphroditic, containing both male and female reproductive structures, facilitating cross-pollination among individuals.
 Once pollinated, they produce small seeds that can be dispersed by wind or water.
 Leaves are mostly linear.
 The fruit is a cypsela: dry, one-seeded.